The prevalence of headphones in the contemporary digital era is undeniable. There is a huge variety of headphones available in the market.

 - Check your device and its compatibility with USB ports.
 Almost every electronic gadget of modern days is compatible with USB headphones, although gaming consoles like Xbox One do not provide USB support for headphones.
 If your device does not provide any support for the USB headphone you already own, then there is nothing you can do without replacing the headphone with a Bluetooth or traditional 3.5mm jack enabled headphone.

 - Do not forget to turn on the Bluetooth if you are using a wireless Bluetooth-enabled headphone.
 We often forget to turn on the device’s Bluetooth before pairing it with any device.

 - If you are unable to hear any sound after connecting your headphone to the device, then do not worry.
 Check the volume rockers and push the up rocker button to raise the sound, sometimes we turn down the volume or mute the sound accidentally.

-- If you possess a wireless headphone, then turning on the Bluetooth is not just enough to establish connectivity.
+- If you possess a wireless headphone, for example, Air Pods Pro, then turning on Bluetooth is not just enough to establish connectivity.
 Wireless headphone requires coupling to exchange audio signals.
-First, confirm that you have successfully established connectivity between both the Bluetooth devices.
-However, sometimes you could face challenges in the process of making connections between your headphone and device; thus, you should go through the entire manual in detail to know the actual process of coupling.
+First, confirm that you have successfully established connectivity between both Bluetooth devices.
+However, sometimes you could face challenges in making connections between your headphone and your device; thus, you should go through the entire Air Pods Pro manual in detail to know the actual coupling process.